euroscipy/euroscipy_proceedings/papers/richthofer/richthofer.rst

 Capabilities
 ------------

 JyNI is currently available for Linux only.
-Once it is sufficiently complete and stable, we will work out a cross platform version compilable on Windows, Mac-OS and others.
+Once it is sufficiently complete and stable, we will work out a cross platform version compilable on Windows, Mac OS X and others.
 The following built-in types are already supported:

 * Number types ``PyInt``, ``PyLong``, ``PyFloat``, ``PyComplex``